 Epilepsy is a disorder of the nerves which is characterized by regular seizures or convulsions.
 Seizures are caused by increased electrical activity in the brain causing the person to lose control of all voluntary muscles in the body.
-During the convulsions, the epilepsy patient often falls down and loses consciousness.
+During the convulsions, these patients often falls down and loses consciousness.
 The cause of increased electrical activity in the brain is not known but can be inherited.
 Majority of people with epilepsy are found to have sleep disorders.

 Effects of Epilepsy